AzeemShahzad005/Social_network/README.md

 Step:2 Download the software setup of XAMMP and install for mysql database and localhosting.
 [Click here to visit download page] https://www.apachefriends.org/download.html

-Step:3 Import the database file into XAMMP
+Step:3 Download the database file and Import the database file into XAMMP